 "Having Margie join us to oversee our television efforts is an incredible coup for DreamWorks Animation.
 She is uniquely suited with the experience, skill and creativity to immediately dive in and oversee our aggressive expansion into this space," said DreamWorks Animation COO Ann Daly.
 "Margie has tremendous instincts when it comes to kids' programming, and we can't wait to unleash her creative force on DreamWorks' vast IP to bring exciting new content to families across the world."

 Cohn spent 26 years with Nickelodeon, most recently serving as president of content development before leaving in April.
-In her tenure, she had overseen hits like Rugrats and iCarly.
+During her tenure, she oversaw hits like Rugrats and iCarly.
 She and Taylor also worked together at Nick for 15 years, producing some of the net's most popular programs in SpongeBobSquarepants, Jimmy Neutron, Boy Genius,Fairly Odd Parents, Hey Arnold and Avatar: The Last Airbender.

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.

 Thank you for signing up to Multichannel News.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.